Snorkeling Spots for Every Budget

 What to see:

-Turtles, limestone caves, and colorful fish.
+Turtles, limestone caves and lots of colorful fish.

 6. The Maldives